* U.S. lawmakers make late effort to avoid fiscal crisis

-U.S. crude rose 17 cents to $91.04 and was set for its first yearly loss in four years.
+U.S. crude was down 19 cents to $90.67 and was set for its first yearly loss in four years.

 Despite the tensions over the U.S. budget talks, the mood in financial markets has been improving in recent weeks.
 Data from emerging economies has shown signs of a pick-up while analysts are hopeful that Europe may also soon bottom out.